 Six of the best southpaw guitars for all levels

-As the ‘other’ one of the electric guitar world’s Big Two, the Stratocaster is an ideal guitar to learn on due to its relatively lithe body shape, comfortable neck and famous bluesy tone.
-Squier has a great reputation for producing amazing guitars for the learner, and this Squier Standard Stratocaster will provide any beginner with a high quality yet affordable instrument on which they can begin their journey.
+As the ‘other’ one of the electric guitar world’s Big Two, the Telecaster is an ideal guitar to learn on due to its robust body shape, comfortable neck and famous twangy tone.
+Fender has a worthy reputation for producing amazing guitars for the players of all skill levels, and this Fender Player Series Telecaster left-handed electric guitar will provide any player with a high quality yet affordable instrument to kick out the jams on.

 Left Handed Acoustics

 Finally, this frankly stunning acoustic from Fender is an investment that will stay with you forever.
-The Fender Sonoran SCE Electro Acoustic is a superb quality instrument capable of producing some breathtaking sounds.
-As with the Les Paul mentioned previously, you’ll struggle to outgrow this guitar so anyone set on a lifetime of playing will be glad to have something so well built and beautifully designed in their arsenal.
+The Fender CD60S Acoustic is a superb quality instrument capable of producing some breath-taking sounds.
+As with the Les Paul mentioned previously, you’ll struggle to outgrow this guitar, so anyone set on a lifetime of playing will be glad to have something so well built and beautifully designed in their arsenal.
 Best of all, it’s an easily transportable option for those who like to travel with their guitar.